 - Relevance of topics and practical examples to the context of your own professional practice

 - Illustrative practice activities with solutions, “test your understanding” activities and tutor-marked assignments to reinforce learning

 - Certificate of completion from London School of Finance and Law

 This course can be taken alongside your degree or professional qualification studies elsewhere or as part of your informal career development programme.
-It will be of particular value to undergraduate, postgraduate or professional students of business management, accounting and tax law.
+It will be of particular value to undergraduate, postgraduate or professional students of business management, economics, finance, investment, accounting and tax law.

 - Knowledge and understanding

 - Accounting professions

 - Financial management

 - General management